Daily Doses of Art for March 2026

 Below is a running list of some of my Daily Doses of Art for March 2026.

-This is a lovely daily practice (when I do it!) that helps me review (or anticipate) my day and choose one art encounter to share.
-I usually have multiple art encounters each day, but it’s simpler to only share one.
+This is a lovely daily practice (when I do it!) that helps me review or anticipate my day and choose one art encounter to share here.
+I usually have multiple art encounters each day, but it’s simpler to include one.

 March 1: The great quote below is from Toni Morrison’s Beloved is featured in today’s Spiritual Direction for Writers® Daily Nourishment offering, and I read it like three or four times.